TG9541/stm8ef/README.md

 * support for [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task): in a background task, `123 .` goes to the 7Seg-LED display, and `?KEY` reads board keys
 * words for board keys, ADC, outputs/relays/leds
 * words for Flash, EEPROM, direct bit operations, inv. order 16bit memory access

-I'll be working on the code on-and-off as a hobby project, for learning to know the Forth world.

 ## Support for STM8S Value Line µC